 You can find a lot of information on these factors at Wilhelm Imaging Research

-Importantly, it does use pigment ink and I’m also using a variety of beautiful inkjet papers: Bockingford inkjet watercolour, Canson Rag Photographique, Hahnemuhle Photo Rag, Washi – a bamboo paper: each one, has it’s own particular beauty, in how it brings out the colour and tones in an image.
-Although, this printer does have only four inks, I don’t let that stop me getting the image print quality I want.
+Importantly, it uses pigment ink.
+I also use a variety of beautiful inkjet papers: Bockingford inkjet watercolour, Canson Rag Photographique, Hahnemuhle Photo Rag, Washi – a bamboo paper: each one, has it’s own particular beauty, in how it brings out the colour and tones in an image.
+I also frequently use Epson Archival Matte paper, which gives and excellent print in colour and tone.
+I moving towards using more eco freindly papers, and have found some lovely paper at BuyEcoGreen.
+Although, this printer has only four inks, I don’t let that stop me getting the image print quality I want.
 To do this I make any neccesary colour and tonal adjustments (with my finger) on my iPad drawing or painting, during the proof printing stages.

 I send just about all of my art to my epson printer, via the “Pages” app – where I place borders on an image, or use various templates.
 There’s more info on this app towards the bottom of my page, “About Some Art apps, Other apps and My Books”.

-I use my iPad for all my printing (rarely use a computer for anything); and have searched around, and found various apps to help me do this.
+I use my iPad for all my printing and have searched around, and found various apps to help me do this.

 I offer my iPad art prints for sale at present, only locally.
-(I plan to sell some via my “Shop Info” page, along with a selection of my traditional art in 2017.)
+(I plan to eventually sell some via my “Shop Info” page, along with a selection of my traditional art.)
 I keep the framing simple, and also offer some in an archival clear sleeve, and add accompanying info, more or less as follows:

-I print my iPad art with Epson archival pigment ink, onto acid free paper, with an inkjet printer.
-The materials used for this print give it a permanence of approx: 100yrs behind glass, as stated by wilhelm-research.com Epson DURAbrite ultra ink on Epson matte paper heavy weight. *Adding an acid free mat board, or frame spacers, will prevent the print touching the glass, and further the archival properties.
+I print my iPad art with Epson archival pigment ink, onto fine art quality matt paper, with an inkjet printer.
+The materials used for this print give it a permanence of approx: 100yrs behind glass, as stated by wilhelm-research.com Epson DURAbrite ultra ink on Epson matte paper heavy weight – or whatever the paper is that I use. *Adding an acid free mat board, or frame spacers, will prevent the print touching the glass, and further the archival properties.
 As with all artworks, best kept out of direct light.

 The specifics may vary – I probably don’t need to have all that detail.
-I’ll also make mention of the type of paper the print is on.
-I like to make it clear, (mainly because of the previously poor longevitity qualities of many inkjet prints) that my prints are made with excellent fade resistant media.
+I do like to make it clear, (mainly because of the previously poor longevitity qualities of many inkjet prints) that my prints are made with excellent fade resistant media.
 I’ll also state if it’s a laser print.
 I much agree with the quote a few paragraphs back, from “Fidelis Art Prints”.